Boeing Insitu MQ-27 ScanEagle: Operational history

 On 26 July 2013, the ScanEagle became one of the first unmanned aerial vehicles to be granted certification by the Federal Aviation Administration to fly in U.S. airspace for commercial purposes.
 ScanEagles will be deployed to Alaska off a ship for ConocoPhillips to scout for icebergs and count whales, protecting drilling platforms and fulfilling environmental requirements.
 The ScanEagle can safely accomplish observation missions in hazardous Arctic locations, which is safer, cheaper, and more environmentally friendly than using manned aircraft.
 Commercial certification was the result of previous military certification and the Congressionally mandated opening of airspace over much of Alaska to small UAVs.
 Only four ScanEagles were certified with strict requirements: only one aircraft of the type is allowed airborne at any one time, they cannot fly through clouds or icing conditions, and they cannot take off or land during certain gust and wind conditions.
 The certifications did not mention line-of-sight control.
 On 12 September 2013, a ScanEagle with ConocoPhillips conducted its first flight from a research vessel and flew for 36 minutes.
 On its second flight, the aircraft experienced engine failure.
 It aborted the flight and landed in the water, as it was programmed to.
 A boat recovered the downed ScanEagle.

 In July 2016, IHS Janes reported that Royal Navy frigates will cease operating the ScanEagle by November 2017.
 It will likely be replaced by an unknown UAS, chosen through the Royal Navy's Unmanned Warrior exercise in 2016.

-Yemeni Air Force ordered 12 ordered ScanEagles that were never delivered due to the ongoing Yemeni Civil War.
+The Yemeni Air Force ordered 12 ScanEagles that were never delivered due to the ongoing Yemeni Civil War.

 On August 19, 2022 the U.S. announced it was giving 15 ScanEagles to Ukraine as part of a $775M military weapon aid package to assist in their war with Russia.